Characters of the Marvel Cinematic Universe: M–Z: T'Chaka / Black Panther

 T'Chaka (portrayed by John Kani as an elderly man and Atandwa Kani as a young man) is the former King of Wakanda.
 In 1992, T'Chaka learned his brother N'Jobu was plotting acts of open insurrection with plans to have Wakanda take a more aggressive foreign policy to fight the social injustice he witnessed in his assigned country.
 T'Chaka confronts N'Jobu and when N'Jobu attacked, T'Chaka kills him in defense of Zuri, who was acting as a spy.
 Distressed at this act and concerned about maintaining Wakanda's security above all else, T'Chaka chooses to promptly return to his nation and leaves his nephew, N'Jadaka, abandoned as a child orphan.
 In 2016, during a meeting ratifying the Sokovian Accords at the Vienna International Center, T'Chaka is killed by an explosion.
 The Winter Soldier is originally believed to be behind the attack, but it is later discovered that he was framed by Helmut Zemo.
 Following this, T'Challa later learns the truth about N'Jobu and the resulting cover-up by his late father.
 While visiting the ancestor lands, T'Challa tells T'Chaka and the previous Black Panthers before him that he will lead Wakanda in a manner differently to them for the purpose of correcting his father's past mistakes.

-As of 2025, the character has appeared in two projects: the films Captain America: Civil War and Black Panther.
+As of 2026, the character has appeared in two projects: the films Captain America: Civil War and Black Panther.
 Alternate universe variants of T'Chaka appeared in one project: the Disney+ animated series What If...?.

 T'Challa II / Toussaint

-Prince T'Challa II (portrayed by Divine Love Konadu-Sun), legally known as Toussaint, is the son of Nakia and the late King T'Challa of Wakanda.
+Prince T'Challa II (portrayed by Divine Love Konadu-Sun as a child and David Jonsson as an adult), legally known as Toussaint, is the son of Nakia and the late King T'Challa of Wakanda.

-As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+He will return as the Black Panther in Black Panther III.

 Ted / Man-Thing

 Ted (motion-captured by Carey Jones, vocal effects provided by Jeffrey Ford), also known as Man-Thing, is a swamp monster and friend of Jack Russell who was captured by the Bloodstone family for their hunt.
 He was rescued by Jack Russell when he became Werewolf by Night.

-As of 2025, the character has appeared in one project: the Disney+ special Werewolf by Night.
+As of 2026, the character has appeared in one project: the Disney+ special Werewolf by Night.

 Thena

 Thena (portrayed by Angelina Jolie) is a fierce warrior Eternal who can form any weapon out of cosmic energy.
 Because of her Mahd Wy'ry "illness", Gilgamesh becomes her guardian over the centuries.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.